Nucleus 8 sound processor and headpiece from Cochlear Ltd.

 Cochlear’s Baha Bone Conduction Implant System is a solution for conductive hearing loss, which occurs when sound waves fail to reach the healthy hearing cells in the cochlea.
 When organs in the outer or middle ear are damaged or deformed, they sometimes fail to transmit sound waves from the air to the inner ear.
 A bone-anchored implant can bypass the outer and middle ear organs by transmitting sound waves through the skull directly to the cochlea in the inner ear.

-The Baha system is also for people with single-sided deafness.
-By placing the implant on the side of the head with no hearing and having it transmit sound through the skull to the ear with healthy hearing cells, it enables 360-degree perception of sound.
+The Baha system is also for people with single-sided deafness (SSD).
+By placing the implant on the side of the head with no hearing and having it transmit sound through the skull to the ear with healthy hearing cells, it enables the 360-degree perception of sound.

 How does Baha work?
 Your skull bone is a very efficient conductor of sound waves to the hearing cells in the cochlea.
 A bone-conduction hearing system collects sound with an external processor and converts the sound waves into vibrations that travel through the skull to the cochlea in the inner ear.
 When the hearing cells in the cochlea are working well, they convert the vibrations into the electrical pulses carried by the auditory nerve to the brain, which recognizes the pulses as sound.